satellytes/satellytes.com/blog-posts/scoped-registry.md

 //<your registry>:_auth=<base64-string>
 ```

-"Mhh", thought Jeff, in the end, this wasn't too hard.
+"In the end...", thought Jeff, "...this wasn't too hard."

 As a backend developer myself peeking into the world of frontend, I was standing before the same problem as Jeff.
 I wish I had found this blog post by then... 😌